-Property taxes constitute the majority of municipalities' annual revenue, providing the funds local governments need to operate and provide the essential services expected by residents.
+Property taxes constitute the majority of municipalities' annual revenue.
 These targets are set to demonstrate the Ministry's efforts to maximize the number of resilient municipalities that are collecting their current year taxes to provide key services to their residents.